Budget London Accommodation

 There are other options, though, if your pockets give new meaning to the term "threadbare".
-London has a variety of budget accommodation - some of it aimed specifically at youth and student travelers.
+London has a variety of budget accommodation - some of it aimed specifically at youth and student travellers.
 If you are willing to forego a few amenities - like en-suite toilets and baths, you can cut your costs considerably.
-Here's some options for you to consider:
+Here are some options for you to consider:

-Many London colleges and university open their student dormatories to travelers when school is not in session.
+Many London colleges and university open their student dormitories to travellers when school is not in session.
 Some of these student residences are operated as bed and breakfast, and some as self-catering apartments.
 There are often family rooms available, though often there is a low age restriction.
 Some of these schools are:

 The University of Westminster (numerous campuses around Greater London)